 - Shan Lin Xi (a.k.a.
 Shanlinxi)

 - Wen Shan / Ping Lin

 United States Tea Production Regions

-Tea is produced on a small scale in Hawaii, Washington, Oregon, South Carolina and Alabama.
-Hawaii is becoming known for its hand-produces teas.
+Tea is produced on a small scale in Hawaii, Washington, Oregon, South Carolina, and Alabama.
+Hawaii is becoming known for its hand-produced teas.
 South Carolina is known for its Bigelow-owned plantation.

 Roy Fong of Imperial Tea Court has purchased land outside the San Francisco area with the intention of growing tea there.
 Given that San Francisco is to tea what Seattle was to coffee in the 1990s, this could be a major event in the specialty tea industry.

 Other Asian Tea Production Regions

 - Bangladesh: These are mostly black teas.
 There is a movement toward Fair Trade and organic production.